Federico Gamboa

-Federico Gamboa Iglesias (22 December 1864 in Mexico City – 15 August 1939 in Mexico City) was a writer and diplomat from Mexico.
+Federico Gamboa Iglesias (22 December 1864 – 15 August 1939) was a writer and diplomat from Mexico.
 He has been considered as one of the top representatives of Naturalism in México.
 Gamboa wrote novels, theater pieces, articles for newspapers and magazines and an autobiography when he was 28 years old.
 For many years he took notes of his travels, experiences and thoughts, which he later published as five diaries.
 Posthumously another two volumes of his diaries were published.

 Life as a Mexican diplomat

-Federico Gamboa was studying to become a notary in the National School of Law.
-However, both of his parents died and he was forced to drop out and start working in 1884.
+Federico Gamboa was born and died in Mexico City.
+He studied to become a notary in the National School of Law, but both of his parents died and he was forced to drop out and start working in 1884.
 He began as an assistant in a Civil Court and also began on his journalist career.
 In El Diario del Hogar newspaper he had a regular article called Desde mi mesa (From my table), which he signed as «La Corcadiere».
 Even though he was doing well for himself, he was not satisfied and joined the public service.

 After passing all the tests, he joined the Mexican Foreign Affairs Service as second secretary on 9 October 1888.
 Gamboa was 24 years old when he was sent to Guatemala; afterwards he worked for the Mexican Embassy in Argentina.
 From 12 August to 24 September 1913 he was the Secretary of Foreign Affairs but he ended his diplomatic career after only forty four days to run for President, along with general Eugenio Rascón as vicepresident, for the National Catholic Party on 26 October 1913.
 He lost to Victoriano Huerta and Aureliano Blanquet.